 Open heel fins, also known as strap fins are adjustable in size, providing a more secure fit.
 However, they leave the snorkeler’s heel unprotected.

 Some open heel fins can be coupled with dive boots, or scuba booties to protect your heels from being damage by sea life, rocks, or garbage that you encounter during you snorkeling excursion.

 If you plan to wear booties or dive boots, you must try your fins on with the added equipment, in order to ensure the best fit.

 You can assume that the combination of the two makes these fins more expensive.

-Closed-foot fins keep the heel and the ball of the foot safe, but have no way to adjust the size, thus making it difficult to get a secure fit.
-Compared to open-foot fins, closed-foot fins generally take up less space, allowing for easier storage in a suitcase.
+A full foot fins keep the heel and the ball of the foot fully covered and safe, but have no way to adjust the size, thus making it difficult to get a secure and comfortable fit.
+Compared to open-foot fins, full foot fins generally take up less space, allowing for easier storage in a suitcase.